buy antibiotic online

 Now, I can't look at anything without reaching for my camera.
 Which is worse?

 I've always liked that about you.
 That you live in the moment.
 I think a lot of people wish they could do that.
 Don't you think it's great that social media helps us to document our lives?
-Regarding Facebook in particular, you can go back five or ten years and "relive" what you were doing at the time.
-In a way, we're leaving our legacy for our kids and future generations to look back on.
+Regarding Facebook in particular, you can go back five or ten year

 I used to tell (my wife) Anne that when I die, I want my Instagram feed to play at my viewing, because it's a great representation of my life.